-- 2.6.1.5.1.
-The ICO is responsible to ensure that an annual Reassessment for each Enrollee (including analysis of medical, LTSS, BH, and I/DD utilization data) is completed within twelve (12) months of the last Level I Assessment. - 2.6.1.5.2.
-If prior to the annual Reassessment, the Enrollee experiences a major change impacting health status, the ICO is required to reassess the Enrollee and review and revise the IICSP with members of the ICT as needed. - 2.6.1.5.3.
-The ICO is responsible to complete a Reassessment as often as desired by the Enrollee and update the IICSP with members of the ICT as needed. - 2.6.1.5.4.
-The ICO is encouraged to conduct Reassessments in person. - 2.6.1.5.5.
-Level II Reassessments will be completed according to the Reassessment timeframe of the assessment tool utilized. - 2.6.1.5.6.
-For Enrollees receiving nursing facility level of care services, the Reassessment must confirm that the Enrollee continues to meet the Michigan Medicaid NFLOCD standards.
+- 2.6.7.1.
+The ICO is responsible to ensure that an annual Reassessment for each Enrollee (including analysis of medical, LTSS, BH, and I/DD utilization data) is completed within twelve (12) months of the last Level I Assessment. - 2.6.7.2.
+If prior to the annual Reassessment, the Enrollee experiences a major change impacting health status, the ICO is required to reassess the Enrollee and review and revise the IICSP with members of the ICT as needed. - 2.6.7.3.
+The ICO is responsible to complete a Reassessment as often as desired by the Enrollee and update the IICSP with members of the ICT as needed. - 2.6.7.4.
+The ICO is responsible for developing a Reassessment strategy. - 2.6.7.5.
+The ICO is encouraged to conduct Reassessments in person.

-- 2.6.1.5.6.1.
-If the standards are not met, the ICO will initiate planning for transitioning the Enrollee to more appropriate supports and services. - 2.6.1.5.7.
-Reassessments will be documented in the ICBR and results used in the development of the IICSP. - 2.6.2.
-Individual Integrated Care and Supports Plan (IICSP) - 2.6.2.1.
-The ICO Care Coordinator, the Enrollee, his or her family, caregiver or authorized representative, providers, and other ICT members develop a comprehensive, person-centered, written IICSP for each Enrollee. - 2.6.2.2.
-Every Enrollee must have an IICSP, unless the Enrollee refuses and such refusal is documented in the ICBR. - 2.6.2.2.1.
-If the Enrollee refuses the IICSP, at a minimum the ICO Care Coordinator or Supports Coordinator must provide his or her contact information to the Enrollee and re-visit the refusal at the time of Reassessment or a change of condition. - 2.6.2.3.
-The ICO must complete the initial IICSP within ninety (90) calendar days of Enrollment - 2.6.2.3.1.
-Existing person-centered service plans or plans of care can be incorporated into the IICSP. - 2.6.2.3.1.1.
-The ICO must review the adopted plan with the Enrollee to determine if revisions are necessary to address the Enrollee's goals and meet the Enrollee's needs - 2.6.2.4.
-The IICSP must be contained in the ICBR and shared with the Enrollee and the ICT. - 2.6.2.5.
-IICSP Monitoring - 2.6.2.5.1.
-The ICO will review the Enrollee's IICSP to ensure the IICSP continues to meet the Enrollee's needs and is updated accordingly. - 2.6.2.5.1.1.
-The ICO must review IICSPs of high-risk Enrollees at least every thirty (30) calendar days. - 2.6.2.5.1.2.
-The ICO must review IICSPs of moderate-risk Enrollees at least every ninety (90) calendar days.
+- 2.6.7.6.
+Level II Reassessments will be completed according to the Reassessment timeframe of the assessment tool utilized (ASAM, SIS, LOCUS, or interRAI HC.) - 2.6.7.7.
+For Enrollees receiving nursing facility level of care services, the Reassessment must confirm that the Enrollee continues to meet the Michigan Medicaid LOCD standards. - 2.6.7.7.1.
+If the standards are not met, the ICO will initiate planning for transitioning the Enrollee to more appropriate supports and services. - 2.6.7.8.
+For Enrollees participating in the MI Health Link HCBS waiver, the LOCD tool must be conducted at least annually in accordance with the approved 1915(c) waiver application. - 2.6.7.9.
+Reassessments will be documented in the ICBR and results used in the development of the IICSP. - 2.6.8.
+Individual Integrated Care and Supports Plan (IICSP) - 2.6.8.1.
+The ICO Care Coordinator, the Enrollee, his or her family, caregiver or authorized representative, providers, and other ICT members develop a comprehensive, person-centered, written IICSP for each Enrollee. - 2.6.8.1.1.
+Unless the Enrollee refuses, the meeting to develop the IICSP will be conducted in person at a time and location convenient to the Enrollee. - 2.6.8.1.2.
+If the Enrollee refuses the IICSP, at a minimum the ICO Care Coordinator or Supports Coordinator must provide his or her contact information to the Enrollee and re-visit the refusal at the time of Reassessment or a change of condition. - 2.6.8.2.
+The ICO must complete the initial IICSP within ninety (90) calendar days of Enrollment. - 2.6.8.2.1.
+Existing person-centered service plans or plans of care can be incorporated into the IICSP. - 2.6.8.2.1.1.
+The ICO must review the adopted plan with the Enrollee to determine if revisions are necessary to address the Enrollee's goals and meet the Enrollee's needs - 2.6.8.3.
+The IICSP must be contained in the ICBR and shared with the Enrollee and the ICT.